Miloš Gligorijević: Coaching career

-and later moved to China to work in Qingdao Eagles youth program.
+and later moved to China to work in Qingdao Eagles Youth Program.

 On national level, in 2010 Gligorijević was member of coaching staff in Serbia U18 National Team at U18 European Championship and in 2013 assistant in Serbia Men's National Team at Eurobasket.
 From 2015, he was employed in Georgian Basketball Federation on various positions in Youth Program and Men's National Team and represented Georgia on European Championships 2015, 2017 and 2022 and on numerous youth competitions.
-In 2023, he became assistant in coaching staff of Ivory Coast Men's National Team in their preparation for the World Cup.
+In 2023, he became assistant in coaching staff of Ivory Coast Men's National Team in their preparation and participation in the World Cup in Indonesia.
+2026.
+China became fourth country Gligorijević represents internationally since he was included in CBA Youth National Teams Program.